opendocsg/slw-judgments-backfill/2013_SGCA_9/report.md

 **Summons No 4377 of 2012**

 17     As a preliminary matter, Andy’s counsel, Mr Uthayasurian Sidambaram (“Mr Uthayasurian”), filed Summons No 4377 of 2012 (“SUM 4377”) for leave to be heard pursuant to O 57 r 9A of the Rules of Court (Cap 322, R 5, 2006 Rev Ed) as the Respondent’s Case was filed out of time.
-In considering whether to grant such leave, the court will weigh the following factors in the balance: (a) the length of the delay; (b) the reasons for the delay; (c) the chances of success should an extension of time be granted; and (d) the degree of prejudice caused to the appellant if an extension of time is granted (see _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ [2008] 1 SLR(R) 757 (“ _Lee Hsien Loong v SDP_ ”)).
+In considering whether to grant such leave, the court will weigh the following factors in the balance: (a) the length of the delay; (b) the reasons for the delay; (c) the chances of success should an extension of time be granted; and (d) the degree of prejudice caused to the appellant if an extension of time is granted (see _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ <span class="citation">[2008] 1 SLR(R) 757</span> (“ _Lee Hsien Loong v SDP_ ”)).

 18     The Appellant’s Case was filed and served on Andy in person on 23 July 2012.
 The deadline for the filing of the Respondent’s Case was therefore 23 August 2012.
 The Respondent’s Case was filed five days late on 28 August 2012, and was served on Sarah’s solicitors six days late on 29 August